Exabyte-io/documentation/docs/tutorials/dft/chemical/interpolated-sets.md

 # Create Interpolated Sets

-This tutorial page explains how to create an **interpolated set**, necessary for the calculation of the energy profile and activation barrier for the multi-dimensional energy space of chemical reactions via the Nudged Elastic Bands (NEB) method, which is reviewed in a [separate tutorial](neb.md).
+This tutorial page explains how to create an [interpolated set](../../../materials-designer/header-menu/advanced/interpolated-set.md), necessary for the calculation of the energy profile and activation barrier for the multi-dimensional energy space of chemical reactions via the Nudged Elastic Bands (NEB) method, which is reviewed in a [separate tutorial](neb.md).

-We consider the example of a one-dimensional and three-atom molecule of Hydrogen (H3) throughout the present tutorial.
+We consider the example of a one-dimensional, three-atom molecule of Hydrogen (H3) throughout the present tutorial.

 ## Create an Ordered SET